ComCatLab/welcome-guide/docs/sources/software_pages.md

 Slurm is the job scheduler that runs on our remote clusters.
 You can find a useful cheatsheet [here][slurm-cheatsheet]. `sbatch`, `squeue`, and `sacct` are commonly used for submitting and monitoring jobs.

+## Python

+[Documentation][python]

+Python is a relevant programming language in which many useful utilities for our computational workflows are written.
+Python files can be identified by the `.py` extension.

+## bash

+[Documentation][bash]

+bash is a shell program and shell-scripting language.
+Notably, it is the default shell on most compute clusters.
+Navigating and interacting with the file systems on remote clusters is done using bash.
+For example, the command-line functions `ssh` and `scp` are used to connect to and transfer files between the Alliance clusters.

+## Atomic Simulation Environment (ASE)

+[Documentation][ase]

+The Atomic Simulation Environment (ASE) is a set of tools and Python modules for setting up, manipulating, running, visualizing and analyzing atomistic simulations.

+## Pymatgen

+[Documentation][pymatgen]

+Pymatgen (Python Materials Genomics) is an open-source Python library for materials analysis.

 ## Vienna Ab Initio Simulation Package (VASP)